ronxldg/ronxldg/README.md

 ## About Me

-I'm a **Software Engineer** and **Technology enthusiast** with a strong background in AI, full-stack development, and cloud computing.
+I'm a **Software Engineer** and **Technology enthusiast** with a strong background in full-stack app development, AI/ML, and cloud computing.
 I graduated with my **B.S. in Computer Science** from Georgia Tech in December 2024, and I am currently pursuing my **M.S. in Computer Science (Machine Learning concentration) at Georgia Tech** expecting to graduate in December 2025.
 I thrive on solving real-world problems using data-driven approaches.

 Outside of my work, I love staying active—**hitting the gym, playing basketball, and watching all kinds of sports**.
 I also love **playing the guitar, exploring new restaurants, traveling to new places, and listening to music**.